ABOUT MARY CARRICK

 She’s received numerous awards and award nominations for her work, including the 2013 Omaha Entertainment & Arts Award for her role as “Sour Kangaroo” in the Rose Theater’s production of SEUSSICAL: THE MUSICAL.
 She also received critical acclaim and multiple award nominations for her performance at the Rose as “Mother Abbess” in THE SOUND OF MUSIC.
 Other awards include the Outstanding Cabaret Award from the Omaha Theatre Arts Guild in 2008.
 She is also the recipient of Theatre Arts Guild Awards for Outstanding Lead Actress (2007) for her role as “Jessie” in ‘NIGHT, MOTHER and Outstanding Featured Actress (2003) for her role as “Joan” in THE MARRIAGE OF BETTE & BOO.

 Mary is a Touring Artist with the Nebraska Arts Council.
 In addition, she is an arts educator and often holds residencies with area students in the communities where she performs.
-She is also a member of Chicago Cabaret Professionals.

 Most recently, she has studied and coached with Terry Hodges, J. Gawf, Hal France, and Betty Buckley.
 Mary continues to hone her craft and says that beauty of being an artist is you never stop learning and the beauty of a song is you can always make it your own.